Call Now Free Quote

 Common Restoration Formulations for Chicago-Area Historic Homes

 Once the existing mortar is assessed as lime-based, the repair formulation is matched to the original.
-We use three formulations most frequently on North Shore and Lake County projects:
+Three formulations cover the majority of North Shore and Lake County restoration work:

 Natural hydraulic lime mortar (NHL 2 or NHL 3.5) sets faster than pure lime putty while retaining the vapor permeability and flexibility that historic brick requires.
-It is the most common formulation we use on pre-1920 restoration work.
+It is the most common formulation used on pre-1920 restoration work across the North Shore.
+For Kenilworth estate homes with complex multi-chimney configurations, NHL formulations allow work in shorter weather windows that pure lime putty would not permit.

 Lime-Portland blend (4:1 or 5:1 lime to Portland cement by volume) is appropriate for transitional-era homes from approximately 1910 to 1925 where the original mortar contained a small percentage of early Portland cement.
 Portland cement content above 20 percent compromises the permeability and flexibility that make lime mortar appropriate for historic masonry.

 All three formulations must be matched to the original sand source.
 Sand is the dominant color influence in mortar, and the same recipe made with sand from two different quarries produces noticeably different final colors.
-For restoration work on Georgian Colonial homes and other formal architecture, sand selection is as important as binder selection.
+For restoration work on Georgian Colonial homes and other formal architecture common in Winnetka and Lake Forest, sand selection is as important as binder selection.

 Our Approach to Mortar Specification